 Community Relations Programs

 The objective of the community relations program is to increase public awareness and understanding of the Air Force and the 433rd Airlift Wing's mission.
 We support surrounding communities in all aspects, ranging from tour requests, the speaker's bureau or flyovers.
 Our goal is to foster positive relations with the surrounding communities.
 Participation in community events by Air Force people is desirable and highly encouraged.
-You can contact the Community Relations division at (210) 925-8336.
+You can contact the Community Relations division at (210) 925-8336. **The 433rd AW PA office will not be accepting any new tours from May 15 until Oct.
+1 due to limited staffing and budget restraints.**

-Base Tours The Alamo Wing is an exciting part of your community and an excellent resource and educational tool for groups interested in aviation or a career in the U.S. Air Force.
+The Alamo Wing is an exciting part of your community and an excellent resource and educational tool for groups interested in aviation or a career in the U.S. Air Force.
 Base tours are conducted on Thursdays for groups of 20-40 people, on a first come, first-served basis during the months of April through October.
 Priority scheduling is given to Junior ROTC students and other youth groups serving high-school-age students.
 Civic and business organizations or senior citizen groups are also welcome.
 Elementary or middle-school-age groups are encouraged to visit the Lackland Air Museum.
 The tour schedule fills up quickly, so contact Community Relations early.
 It could take up to 30 days from when it receives the request to when it will have the tour set up.
 All requests are accommodated based on the operational schedule of the 433rd Airlift Wing.
-Due to mission requirements and office personnel shortage, tours will not be provided from May 1 to Oct.
+Due to mission requirements and office personnel shortage, tours will not be provided from May 15 to Oct.
 1. To begin the process of setting up a base tour, click here and fill out the Base Tour Request Form.
 E-mail or fax requests to email@example.com or (210) 925-0317.

 The Speaker's Bureau